thomasnield/kotlin-data-science-resources/README.md

 |[Machine Learning for Absolute Beginners](http://a.co/4Ir0KhJ)|eBook|ML|Excellent eBook to get high level understanding of ML|
 |[Model Building in Mathematical Programming](http://a.co/hgXKLKr)|Book|Optimization|Covers linear programming particularly for optimization problems
 |[Kotlin for Data Science](https://www.youtube.com/watch?v=J8GYPG6pt5w)|Video|Kotlin|KotlinConf session explaining the merits of Kotlin for data science|

+# Roadmap

+For Kotlin to become a mainstream data science platform on par with Python and R, there is still some work to do.
+This will depend heavily on you, the community, to help fill these gaps.

+[] Jupyter support- There is a Jupypter plugin for Kotlin that needs development [] Machine Learning- More robust machine learning libraries/API's need to be integrated with Kotlin (e.g. Tensorflow)

 # Communities